 Finishing The Day

-This is where all the items they told you to bring come in handy.
-Everyone heads into the locker rooms to take a hot shower, which felt amazing after the day we just had.
+This is where all the items they told me to bring come in handy.
+Everyone heads into the locker rooms to take a hot shower, which felt amazing after the day I just had.

-Then, we regroup in the dining area and sit down to a late buffet lunch of pasta and salad.
+Later we all gather in the dining area and sit down to a late buffet lunch of pasta and salad.
 The guides hook up the camera to the TVs so all our photos play as we eat.
 It is an awesome ending to an amazing day.

 The drive back to La Paz is about three hours, depending on traffic.
 By this point, it is a serious struggle to stay awake, the day is SO tiring, but definitely try to stay awake until the sun goes down, the views as you drive are amazing!!!